Winter Hospitality work in Tremblant

 - Assistance and support from our representative throughout the season, including regular social ‘meet ups’

-- 10 hours of French lessons from Sonia, our local tutor
+- 10 hours of French lessons from Helene, our local tutor

 - Oyster luggage tag